THINKING WITH MATERIALS

-When we offer our students the opportunity to engage in other modes of thinking with thinking materials, the materials can become active participants that help students to generate new insights about their thinking.
+When we offer our students (and ourselves) the opportunity to engage in other modes of thinking with thinking materials, the materials can become active participants that help students to generate new insights about their thinking.

 With these visual and symbolic languages available to them, learners can deepen and strengthen their thinking about complex questions and ideas.
 These thinking tools are particularly helpful in creating a culture of inquiry.

 There many possibilities for the types of materials you can invite students to think with.

 Different materials offer different ways of thinking.
 Roberta Pucci says, "every material has its own qualities and personality.
 It is a kind of natural grammar.
 This grammar is the range of possible transformations that the material can undergo.
 You can have a dialogue with the material and the material will reveal itself to you."
 Ultimately, there will be a dialogue between the grammar of a material and the person who is meeting and transforming that material.

 It is really important to allow students enough time to explore the materials so they can co-create collective understanding of the affordances of each type of material (ie: what can clay do?).
 With the knowledge of the 'grammar of each material,' students will know what each material can offer them before they are asked to, or choose to, think with it.

 Educators have been creating opportunities for their students (K-12) to use materials as thinking tools.
 Peruse the images, dialogue, and questions in the gallery below to see how some of this learning is beginning to unfold.

 THE AFFORDANCES OF...